Risk Adjustment/Patient Acuity Program

 - Chart Review – A vendor or a plan employee may reach out to the provider office in order to obtain medical charts for select members of our plan.
 Not all diagnoses are always required per claim.
 However, that does not mean a condition was not evaluated.
 These charts are subsequently reviewed to order to compare the chart to submitted claims.

 - In Home Assessments (IHA) – Select members of our plan are offered an IHA, to be performed by a nurse practitioner.
 The assessment is a comprehensive exam of their current medical health status.
 Approximately two weeks after completion the assessment results are sent to the member’s PCP office for awareness.

 - In Office Assessment (IOA) – Formerly known as the Healthcare Quality Patient Assessment Form (HQPAF) – The IOA program promotes early detection and ongoing assessment of chronic conditions for our clients’ Medicare Advantage and Medicaid Managed Care Plan members.
-The goal of the HQPAF program is to help ensure that these patients receive a complete and comprehensive annual assessment.
+The goal of the IOA program is to help ensure that these patients receive a complete and comprehensive annual assessment.
 Forms are mailed out throughout the calendar year and providers are incentivized to complete them within a timeline to receive those incentives.

 - MCIC – MCIC is a vendor who will outreach to provider offices in the Southwest of PA, on the plan’s behalf.
 Their focus is working with providers to discuss the entire membership panel assigned to the provider.
 For all recent doctor visits, they will discuss with providers about taking care of their members in need of more frequent follow up and encourage them to have frequent evaluations of those members.

 - PCP Visit Initiatives – PHW will continuously be evaluating our membership to see who may benefit from a PCP visit and has yet to have one.
 We will outreach to these members to assist them in scheduling an appointment with their PCP.